 - Know your child’s walking/riding path to and from school.
 Determine a path together that is visible, even if it’s a slightly longer route home.

 - Go directly to your destination.
 Pay attention to where you are going.
 Talking or texting on your cell phone is a good way to pass the time while you're walking, but it can distract you from noticing what's going on around you.

 - Be aware of surroundings - who is behind you and in front of you.
 Are there occupied cars parked along your route?

 Widefield School District 3 partners with Fountain-Fort Carson School District 8 and Communities That Care to hold an annual community event as a way to support and educate our community about way to navigate life challenges.
 Parents and students can attend break-out session on topics related to mental health and maintaining a healthy lifestyle.
 The session are student-led with a parent-only session available.
-This 2019-2020 school year we will be holding the event.
+Stay tuned for the 2020-2021 school year event.